 Domestic Violence can happen to anyone.
 Statistics show that 1 in 4 women and 1 in 7 men will experience physical violence from an intimate partner within their lifetime.
 For a long time, domestic violence was overlooked as a societal issue, but times are different now.

-Times are different now, and a more balanced view of what domestic violence is and is not has taken hold.
-New Hampshire’s domestic violence statute now requires by the very definition of abuse that a criminal act have been committed or attempted and that the complaining person have a credible fear for his or her safety.
+New Hampshire’s domestic violence statute allows for those experiencing domestic violence to obtain protection through court order.
+The law requires that a person seeking such an order show that a criminal act has been committed or attempted and that the complaining person have a credible fear for their safety.
 Though courts still tend to err on the side of the complaining party seeking an immediate order in the very short term, the courts are very insistent on demanding proof of an actual or intended crime by the defendant and credible fear caused by it.

 A defendant removed from the home or restrained on a short term basis is given a right to a hearing within 5 business days of a written request or within 30 days at the latest even without a request.
 That hearing is the time when all the evidence from both sides needs to be presented because a final order will issue from it with very significant consequences.
 Do not assume that because a temporary order of protection was granted that the court will uphold that at a contested hearing.